charliebtan/charliebtan.github.io/_pages/about.md

 ---

 Hi there!
 I'm Charlie, a third-year DPhil Computer Science student at the University of Oxford.
-I'm interested in _samplers_ - methods for drawing samples from the Boltzmann density of molecular systems.
+I'm interested in _learned samplers_ generative methods for drawing samples from the Boltzmann density of molecular systems.
+My research is supervised by [Prof.&nbsp;Michael&nbsp;Bronstein](https://www.cs.ox.ac.uk/people/michael.bronstein/), and co-supervised by [Dr.&nbsp;Alex&nbsp;Tong](https://www.alextong.net).
 Our recent [preprint](https://arxiv.org/abs/2508.18175) explores transferable normalizing flows as a proposal for sampling.

-My research is supervised by [Prof.&nbsp;Michael&nbsp;Bronstein](https://www.cs.ox.ac.uk/people/michael.bronstein/), and co-supervised by [Dr.&nbsp;Alex&nbsp;Tong](https://www.alextong.net).
 I'm currently visiting the Mila - Quebec AI Institute, where I am hosted by [Dr.&nbsp;Kirill&nbsp;Neklyudov](https://necludov.github.io).
 Last summer I interned at InstaDeep, working on [generative protein sequence modelling](https://www.nature.com/articles/s41467-025-58250-2).

 Prior to Oxford, I studied the MPhil in Advanced Computer Science at the University of Cambridge, graduating with distinction.
 Whilst in Cambridge my research focused on deep learning theory, and was supervised by [Prof.&nbsp;Ferenc&nbsp;Huszár](https://www.inference.vc/).